ARM-software/connectedhomeip/docs/examples/openiotsdk_examples.md

 ### Device Firmware Update

-Device Firmware Update (`DFU`) can be enabled in application via setting `CONFIG_CHIP_OPEN_IOT_SDK_OTA_ENABLE` variable:
+Device Firmware Update (`DFU`) can be enabled in the application by setting the `CONFIG_CHIP_OPEN_IOT_SDK_OTA_ENABLE` variable:

 ```